Our Founding Story

-Why We Joined Forces
+Why We Care

 On the frontlines representing the accused, we see firsthand the criminal legal system's inequities and injustices.
-We've watched far too many families ripped apart when a father, son, mother, or daughter is shipped off to prison.
-We've seen far too many young lives senselessly ruined by a felony conviction.
+We've watched too many families ripped apart when a father, son, mother, or daughter is shipped off to prison.
+We've seen too many young lives senselessly ruined by a felony conviction.
 Far too many of those young people are Black and poor.

 The collateral consequences of a criminal conviction have a ripple effect that spreads beyond the convicted person.
 When a person is convicted of a felony offense, that also has a life-long negative impact on their husband, wife, or partner, their son and daughter, and their brother and sister.
 When a young defendant is stripped away from their community and shipped off to prison, that also devastates their mother and father and grandmother and grandfather.
 The normalization of the practice of labeling too many young men and women as felons also negatively impacts the broader community.